 Current Features Future plans Access to the block is via staircase.
 The emergency exit at the rear of the building is a metal staircase and there are additional internal steps from the main entrance to the practice rooms.
 The power supply to take an external stair lift was installed as part of the enabling works for the construction of the New Boarding Accommodation.
 It was agreed with Building Control that the lift would only be installed if it was required as the building is due for demolition.
 Other accessible practice rooms are available in the school.
-This block is due to be demolished as part of phase three of the Masterplan.
-This is likely to be in place between 2020-2022
+These plans are currently under review owing to planning consent issues.